NikivanDyck/Loan-Qualifier/README.md

 # Loan Qualifier Application

 ![home, money image](https://www.crcu.org/assets/files/CS5QBqdL/CalculatorandHand1330x400.png)
-### The application will allow users to input key data points to quickly obtain a list of qualified loans.
+### The Loan Qualifier Application will allow users to input key data points to quickly obtain a list of qualified loans.
 The application can be used mortgage brokers and loan servicing professionals, to support their customers

 ---
 ## User Expectations